Configuration weights in coupled-cluster theory

 Rather than the full ECC method, we will in the present work consider the quadratic CC (QCC)~\cite{VanVoorhis2000,byrd_quadratic_2002} method obtained by expanding the exponential de-excitation operator in Eq.~\eqref{eq:ECC_bra} to second order, i.e.,

 Truncation after doubles yields the QCC singles and doubles (QCCSD) model, which includes up to quadruple de-excitations through the quadratic term in Eq.~\eqref{eq:QCC_bra}.
-Hence, up to quadruple-excitation weights are nonzero in QCCSD theory.
-Detailed expressions for the reference, singles, doubles, triples, and quadruples weights can be found in Ref.~\citenum{kvernmoen_quadratic_2024} along with the working equations for determining the $\tau$ and $\sigma$ amplitudes.
+Hence, up to quadruple-excitation weights are nonzero in QCCSD theory:

+Detailed expressions for the reference, singles, doubles, triples, and quadruples weights in spin-orbital basis can be found in Ref.~\citenum{kvernmoen_quadratic_2024} along with the working equations for determining the $\tau$ and $\sigma$ amplitudes.

 The truncation of the exponential in Eq.~\eqref{eq:QCC_bra} implies that $\bra{\tilde{\Psi}}$ is not multiplicatively separable.
 Nevertheless, the inclusion of the quadratic term is expected to reduce the deviation from separability compared with conventional CCSD theory, especially for four-electron systems where quadruple de-excitations will be important.